ahnaf4D/shop-nexus/learnings/notes.md

 - Sometimes we need to use dummy data to check health.
 For that we use seeds api.
 - Learn that always give db name `/{DBNAMe}?retryWrites=true&w=majority&appName=Cluster0` in Atlas and use `mongodb://localhost:27017/{DBName}`

+### 16. Implement Search , Filter , Pagination features.

+- Learn how to filter , pagination , search using mongoose and mongodb and express.

+### 17. Implement Response Handler

+- These is best practice to make controller for response Control.
+- It can be error response or success response
+- After implement it i am not use like that `res.send()` I use my own controller

 ## Add Some API Testing Endpoints

 To ensure your API is functioning correctly, add the following testing endpoints to your Express server: